Ytodi31/beginner_tutorials/README.md

 ---
 ## Running the project
+One terminal is required to launch both nodes as described in Option 1 and one terminal is required to run ROS Service to use custom string message.
-Three terminals are required to run the nodes and one terminal is required to run ROS Service in order to use custom string message
+Three terminals are required to run the nodes as described in Option 2 and one terminal is required to run ROS Service in order to use custom string message.

+### 1. Using launch Files
+- With default frequency \
+`source ~/catkin_ws/devel/setup.bash` \
+`roslaunch beginner_tutorials beginnerTutorials.launch`

+- With user defined frequency \
+`source ~/catkin_ws/devel/setup.bash` \
+`roslaunch beginner_tutorials beginnerTutorials.launch frequency:=1`\
+ Instead of `1` in the above command, enter the desired frequency (positive value)

-### Running the nodes
+### 2. Running the nodes
 - Terminal 1 - ROS master \
 `source ~/catkin_ws/devel/setup.bash` \
 `roscore`